Updated: 5 days ago

 the link should look like this below:

-Just one more step.
-Press the built-in button on the Cricket for 1 second to fetch the configuration from Developer Portal.
 Now you are all set and you should keep calls on your phone when you press the doorbell button.

 Things On Edge is a company based in Cambridge, UK.
 We designed ultra-low battery powered Cricket ® Wi-Fi module to allow you to connect various electronic devices to smartphones or other internet services literally in minutes.
 It doesn't require any programming and coding.
 It allows you to integrate your devices to a huge IOT ecosystem services over MQTT and HTTP POST requests.